michaelsynan/awesome-free-resources/README.md

-# **WORK IN PROGRESS - CHECK BACK SOON**

-Curated list of free resrouces chosen for founders & freelancers working on projects from initial idea to deployment.
+# Curated list of **awesome** free resrouces chosen for founders & freelancers working on projects from initial idea to deployment.

 ## **TABLE OF CONTENTS**
 - [AI](#ai-text)